GoergPflug/AttinyStreamGfxApi/README.md

 #define WIRE_SCREEN_ADDRESS 0x3C    // <----------------set the Display Adress for Wire

-#define DISPLAYFUNC Display      // set the name of the function created by #include "displayfunc.h", displayfunc.h can be included multiple times to create more than one function with a different configuration
+#define DISPLAYFUNC Display      // set the name of the function created by #include "displayfunc.h", displayfunc.h can be included multiple times to create more than one function with a different configuration.

 #define ENABLE_SPRITES // enable the display function to show sprites